If you find you are regularly making money from your hobby, it might be to your tax advantage to turn the sideline into a business.

 What constitutes a business

-The IRS uses two tests in determining whether your activity is a business or a hobby.
+The IRS uses 2 tests in determining whether your activity is a business or a hobby.

-First, the profit test demands that you show you earned money on the activity in three out of five years.
+First, the profit test demands that you show you earned money on the activity in 3 out of 5 years.

 If you can't meet the profit test, you get another chance to convince the IRS that you are running a business by passing the factors-and-circumstance test.
 Here, the tax agency takes a subjective, individualized look at your pursuit.